kirenz/ds-python/_sources/docs/model.md

 Note that the only way to know for sure which model is best would be to evaluate them all {cite:p}`Geron2019`.
 Since this is often not possible, in practice you make some assumptions about the data and evaluate only a few reasonable models.
 For example, for simple tasks you may evaluate linear models with various levels of regularization as well as some ensemble methods like Gradient Boosted Decision Trees (GBDT).
 For very complex problems, you may evaluate various deep neural networks.

-The following flowchart was provided by scikit-learn developers to give users a bit of a rough guide on how to approach problems with regard to which algorithms to try on your data:
+The following flowchart was provided by scikit-learn developers to give users a bit of a rough guide on how to approach problems with regard to which models to try on your data:

 <br>